cviebrock/eloquent-sluggable/README.md

 }
 ```

-If this method exists on your model, the Slugify engine can be customized before slugging occurs.
+If you extend this method, the Slugify engine can be customized before slugging occurs.
 This might be where you change the character mappings that are used, or alter language files, etc..

 You can customize the engine on a per-model and per-attribute basis (maybe your model has